luontola/tdd-mooc/data/1-tdd.md

 Ask yourself: What is the next most important thing, which the system *does not* yet do?

-The first test and the simplification strategy: Where to start writing a sudoku solver?
+When writing the first test, it helps to start small and simplify the problem: Where to start writing a sudoku solver?
 Solving a 1×1 sudoku.

 ### Test names should be sentences

-The test names should describe the behaviour of the system - what the system should do.
+The test names should be sentences which describe what the system should do - its behavior.

+Unlike in traditional software testing, in TDD the "tests" are thought of as a specification of the system's behavior, or as small examples of how the code functions.

 Thought exercise: All production and test code has disappeared.
 The only thing remaining is the test names.
-Can a new person reimplement the system, so that it will do pretty much the same things as before?
+Can someone reimplement the system, so that it will do pretty much the same things as before?

 When a test fails, look at the name of the test.
 There are three possibilities: